 Ensuring proper moisture levels in the skin is actually way more important for skin health than it is for just its appearance.
 Thirsty skin can actually result in redness, flakiness, cracking, and even bumps – all potential signs of damage and systemic irritation.
 While these symptoms can be common, and even more-so for certain skin types, they are far from safe.
 Your skin is your body’s largest organ and first line of defense against infection and allergens.
 Keeping it smooth, strong and free of dryness that can compromise its protective barrier is critical not just for your face, but your whole body.

 There are three different classes of ingredients in moisturizers – humectants, emollients, and occlusives.
 Each function differently and all are important to include in your moisturizer.

 Humectant, Emollient, or Occlusive?

 These little moisture magnets are invaluable in keeping skin hydrated and healthy.
 But using them can require a bit of mindfulness.
 We know humectants bring water to our skin, but they mostly do so by acting as a middle-man and drawing water from wherever there’s more of it to wherever there’s less of it.
 And unfortunately, sometimes your skin gets shafted in the process.
 If the ambient air is drier than your skin was prior to you applying your moisturizer, humectant ingredients will actually transfer moisture to the atmosphere instead of your skin!
-Like, totes rude.
 Some products make the assumption that this will occur at some point and preemptively include other ingredients beside humectants in their formulas to ensure 360 moisture.
 And what kinds of ingredients are those?
 We are so glad you asked!

 Things you buy through our links may earn us a commission.